CRIM 108 - Directed Policing

 Supervised field experience in police work for interpreting theories developed in parallel Criminology courses.
 Approved for SP grading.
 CR/NC grading only.
 (Minimum of 6 field hours per unit.)
 Units: 3.
 Course is offered in Fall and Spring.
 New students entering into the CRIM 108 program will only be admitted in Fall semesters.

-- Prerequisite: Permission must be received from the course instructor and the sponsoring agency.
-If you are accepted into the program, you will be provided a permission number for registration.
+- Prerequisite: Permission to enroll must be received from the course instructor and the sponsoring agency.
+If you are accepted into the program, you will be provided a unique permission number for registration.

 - Requires a two-year commitment (one year of training and one year of directed policing).